dbrugger946/myexample/README.md

 - To run the container with **podman** : ```podman run -p 8080:8080 myexample```
 - *OR* To run the container with **docker** : ```docker run -p 8080:8080 myexample```
 - You can see the results by running ```localhost:8080/weatherforecast``` in your browser or as a curl command.
+- After you are finished you can stop the container and delete it.

 #### .NET SDK CLI **dotnet publish** command Approach